bijay-05/react-app-deployment-github-runner/README.md

 - If installed, we will skip the installation.
 - Due to security considerations, We will perform rootless installation of docker.
 This means that special privileges `sudo` are not required in order to run docker containers by the user installing the docker.

-> Issues faced: While installing rootless docker, certain packages were needed as pre-requisites in linux distribution that I tried running the script.
+> Issues faced: While installing rootless docker, certain packages were needed as pre-requisites in linux distribution that I tried running the script on.
 For Debian based linux distributions, following packages were needed in advance. `uidmap` and `dbus-user-session`.

 ![Docker-Install-Issue](images/docker-install-issue.png)